openpeeps/kapsis/README.md

 ## 🎉 My Command Line Interface
 All magics happens under `commands` macro!

-List your commands one per line.
-Each command name must be unique and prefixed with `$` symbol.

 Klymene is a bit restrictive when it comes to callbacks and files.
 Consider it a good start to keep your project organized.

 So, **if you name your command `install` then you should create an `installCommand.nim` file and import** it before calling the `commands` macro.